2007 San Francisco 49ers season: Schedule

-Regular season
+Game summaries

 Week 1: vs. Arizona Cardinals

 Dressed up in their throwback uniforms, the 49ers began their 2007 campaign against their NFC West rival, the Arizona Cardinals in the second game of the Monday Night Football doubleheader.
 In the first quarter, the Niners drew first blood as RB Frank Gore got a 6-yard TD run for the score of the period.
 However, in the second quarter, the Cardinals took the lead with kicker with Neil Rackers getting a 35-yard field goal and RB Edgerrin James getting a 7-yard TD run.
 San Francisco ended the half with kicker Joe Nedney getting a 33-yard field goal.

 In the third quarter, the 49ers retook the lead with Nedney kicking a 30-yard field goal for the only score of the period.
 In the fourth quarter, Arizona jumped ahead with QB Matt Leinart completing a 5-yard TD pass to WR Anquan Boldin.
 With time running out late in the game, QB Alex Smith led the Niners on a last-minute drive that included a 20-yard run by Alex Smith and ended with WR Arnaz Battle getting a 1-yard TD run.
 The Cardinals had just enough time to try a late-game comeback, but San Francisco clinched the game with CB Shawntae Spencer getting an interception for the win.
 Matt Leinart's first and last passes in the game were both interceptions.

 With the win, not only did the 49ers begin their year at 1–0, but Mike Nolan finally got his first win against Arizona as a head coach.